First Nations rights

 Dingoes should be fully protected by law, in which case killing of dingoes is a wildlife offence.

-The Wotjobaluk Nations also argue that the effect of the Unprotection Order is to deny Traditional Custodians cultural rights, including rights to enjoy their identity and culture, maintain kinship ties, and laws and customs.
+Traditional Owners of the Wimmerra-Mallee region also argue that the effect of the Unprotection Order is to deny Traditional Owners cultural rights, including rights to enjoy their identity and culture, maintain kinship ties, and laws and customs.

 On behalf of our clients, EJA lawyers are calling for the Victorian Government to provide dingoes with the full protection of the law, and work with Traditional Owners, conservationists and scientists to enable recovery of Victorian dingo populations.